-This unit investigates the natural hazards of tornadoes, earthquakes and volcanoes.
+This unit investigates the natural hazards and specifically earthquakes and volcanoes.

 The hazards are studied to build an understanding of their causes and to have knowledge of the locations where they pose risks.

 Cartographic and data synthesis skills are developed as the unit progresses leading to a final inquiry bring all the layers of knowledge and understanding together.
-The USA will be used as a case study to explore the risks posed by living near hazards.
+Contrasting case studies will be used to explore the risks posed by living near hazards.

 Systems - Our planet aims to be in a state of equilibrium, what happens when something changes?